 An ascending triangle pattern consists of several candlesticks that form a rising bottom and at least two to three peak levels that form a flat top due to horizontal resistance.
 The rising bottom is formed using trend lines by connecting at least two to three higher lows.

 Ascending triangle patterns are bullish formations that form during an uptrend as a continuation of the trend.
-There are some instances where an ascending triangle could form a reversal pattern but they’re typically continuation patterns.
+There are some instances where an ascending triangle pattern could form a reversal pattern but they are typically continuation patterns.

 A false breakout on an ascending triangle pattern happens when the price falls significantly below the horizontal trend line, which is resistance, after the breakout.
 Then price remains lower.

 Often see these “fake out breakouts” during lunch when volume is often consolidating.
 During this time could see an brief increase in volume which could cause a slight push on the price.
 However, since the volume is not sustained it creates a “bull trap” or a false signal due to lack of information.
 This is why waiting for confirmation and multiple tools pointing in the same direction is so important during a trade.

 No one ever wants to leave money on the table but getting greedy can greatly increase the chances of falling for the trap.
 Only take what the chart gives

 Multiple ascending triangles can be seen on the $AAPL chart above.
 The structure tends to form up in bullish trends with stocks trading above their 9 day moving average.
 TrendSpider lets trader see shorter time frame charts versus longer time frame moving averages on the very same chart.

 The duration it takes an ascending triangle patterns to form does not matter; most important is how strong the formation is set up.